sea-lang/sea/readme.md

 > code practices from the 70s.

 Of note, the Sea standard library can be 100% ignored and you can use solely the C standard library if you wish.
+Or you can also use no standard libraries, if you so chose.

 ## Developers and Contributors

 Read this! [doc/developers.md](doc/developers.md)

+## License

+MIT License, see [here](license.txt) for license text.